What are Aviation Programs?

 There are Federal Aviation Administration (medical) and Department of Homeland Security requirements with which students must comply prior to admission.
 Also, veteran students must comply with Veterans Administration (VA) restrictions, policies, and procedures, which may not allow these students to enroll in the program until such time as at least 15 percent of the enrollees are students not supported by VA funds.

-Students majoring in Helicopter Flight Technology may be eligible for scholarship support through the Financial Aid Office.
+Students majoring in Aviation Programs may be eligible for scholarship support through the Financial Aid Office.

 Length of Program